robson-luiz/robson-luiz/README.md

 <!-- Title -->
 <h1 align="center">About Me</h1>
-<p>I'm a IT Technician and Web Developer PHP graduated in Analysis and System Development.</p>
-<p>I'm also graduated in IT Technician for Internet</p>
+<p>I'm a IT Technician and Web Developer PHP graduated in Analysis and System Development and I'm also graduated in IT Technician for Internet.</p>
+<p>Currently providing service as a Web Developer Freelancer at <a href="https://celke.com.br/" target="__blank">Celke</a>.
+My stack is: PHP, MySQL, HTML5, Css3, framework Bootstrap, JavaScript.</p>
+<p>The additional service that I provide to Celke is video lessons editing</p>
+<p>Besides, I also provide services as a freelance web developer for other clients or companies.</p>

 <!-- Technical Skills -->
 <p><H3 align="center"><strong> Technical Skills: 💻 </strong></p>